Bookmarkletdood/BookmarkletHub/README.md

 # BookmarkletHub
 This is a project I am currently making called the “BookmarkletHub”.
 This is supposed to be a page with a TON of bookmarklets.
+(And maybe files?
+Scroll to the bottom for information on that.)
 # Status
 # BookmarkletHub.html
 I am making the design but this is how it will go.